SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 ### Region Feature Types

 Region features classify what kind of area the region represents.
-Some have terrain modification behavior; others are purely classification.
+Some have terrain modification behavior; others are purely for categorization.

 | Type | Description | Features (* = default) |
 |------|-------------|------------------------|